Lease

 • Fixtures introduced by lessee upon lessor’s approval, or purchased by lessee from the lessor: at the end of the lease, lessee may exercise a put option.

-• Unauthorized fixtures introduced by lessee: duty to restore/right to claim reimbursement
+• Unauthorized fixtures introduced by lessee: duty to restore (no right to claim reimbursement)

 • If an an object is inseparable (economically impracticable to separate), it becomes part of the main object?

-• Art.
-256, proviso stipulates: “however, fixtures (부속된 것) introduced upon another person’s title (legal ground to introduce the fixtures) shall not be owned by the owner of the immovable.
+• The proviso of Art 256 stipulates: “However, this does not apply to fixtures (부속된 것) introduced upon another person’s title (legal ground to introduce the fixtures).”

-• But if the accession of two or more things are really impossible to detach (where the added portion cannot have an independent use, cannot be detached without being destroyed), then the result must be concluded as one thing even if the addition was on the ground of a title. 대법원 1975.
+• But if the introduced fixtures are impossible to detach (i.e., they cannot have an independent use, cannot be detached without being destroyed), then the result must be concluded as one thing even if the addition was on the ground of a title. 대법원 1975.
 4. 8 선고 74다1743 판결. (민법 제256조 단서의 규정은 타인이 그 권원에 의하여 부속시킨 물건이라 할지라도 그 부속된 물건이 분리하여 경제적 가치가 있는 경우에 한하여 부속시킨 타인의 권리에 영향이 없다는 취지이지 분리하여도 경제적 가치가 없는 경우에는 원래의 부동산소유자의 소유에 귀속되는 것이고 경제적 가치의 판단은 부속시킨 물건에 대한 일반 사회통념상의 경제적 효용의 독립성 유무를 그 기준으로 하여야 한다.)
+But, (where the lessee has a duty to restore) the lessor may demand the lessee to restore the object of lease (by removing the introduced, inseparable fixtures).

 • 부동산에 부합된 물건이 사실상 분리복구가 불가능하여 거래상 독립한 권리의 객체성을 상실하고 그 부동산과 일체를 이루는 부동산의 구성부분이 된 경우에는 타인이 권원에 의하여 이를 부합시켰더라도 그 물건의 소유권은 부동산의 소유자에게 귀속된다( 대법원 1985.
 12. 24. 선고 84다카2428 판결, 대법원 2008.
 5. 8. 선고 2007다36933, 36940 판결 등 참조).